shelwinsunga/shelplexity/README.md

 https://github.com/user-attachments/assets/5ae2660a-0e53-439c-accd-bf957d6fa011

 #### Preface
 I do not write a lot of react in a production context, so I learned a lot combing through the docs and using features I have not used before.
-If given the chance, I'd love to know whhere I can improve, or where I missed the mark.
+If given the chance, I'd love to know where I can improve, or where I missed the mark.

 ## Overview
 - NextJS for SSR and Routing